kokx/php-mqtt/README.md

 at least 3 times the interval between calls to `loop()`.
 But it is recommended to call `loop()` more often for swift passing of messages on subscribed topics.

+For more complete usage instructions, look at the documentation in [`docs/usage.md`](docs/usage.md).

 ## Example

 ``` php